mkolchyn/utils/dyn_ip_sync/README.md

 ## 📌 Roadmap

 - Add optional HTTPS via Let’s Encrypt.
-- Add /current-ip endpoint on Server A for querying the last IP.
+- Add `/current-ip` endpoint on Server A for querying the last IP of Server B.